 KNOW YOUR MOOD

-How you feel has an impact on how you respond to drinking alcohol.
-Feeling sick, depressed, anxious or sad?
+Your mood can impact how much you drink and how you respond to alcohol.
+Feeling sick, depressed, anxious, or sad?
 Had a recent sad event or loss?
-Are you feeling social, celebrating an accomplishment, chilling out, relaxing or bored?
-Your mood can impact how much you drink.
-Drinking when you are not in a good mood or sick will make you more depressed and can result in bingeing.
-Learn more about Stress, Anxiety and Alcohol.
+Are you feeling social, celebrating an accomplishment, chilling out, relaxing, or bored?
+Drinking when you are not in a good mood or sick will make you more depressed and can result in binging.
+Learn more about Stress, Anxiety, and Alcohol.